PriestTheBeast/SimpleGUIBuilder/README.md

 ### **IMPORTANT NOTES:**

-* SimpleGUIBuilder will not automatically change your work. **Export or Save before closing**.
+* SimpleGUIBuilder will not automatically change save your work. **Export or Save before closing**.

 * If you import an empty layout, [] , it basically clear the current layout being built.
 Should be useful instead of manually deleting everything.